In its simplest form, PostHog is an analytics data store where events come in and get analyzed.

 This table:

-table. - For every row, it calculates a hash based on the
+- For every row, it calculates a hash based on the distinct_idcolumn.

-column. - Based on the hash, sends the row to the right shard on the
+- Based on the hash, sends the row to the right shard on the posthogcluster into theposthog.sharded_eventstable.

 This table: